-This Diagram shows how a Mission and Vision Statement can be modeled visually.
-The element visualization has been changed to use Rectangule Notation allowing the Stereotypes to be displayed in the diagram.
+- TOGAF, in the Conceptual Framework and the Business Motivation Model, a Mission or Vision can be defined in the unencrypted Linked Document of a Document Artifact - A Strategic Map, the statements can be represented by stereotyped Class elements - A Business Motivation Model, the statements are represented by stereotyped Requirement elements - UPDM 2.0, the statements can be rendered as stereotyped Activity elements - The Zachman Framework, the statements are defined by simple Artifact elements In each case, you drag the element icon from the appropriate Toolbox page and then either apply the statement as the element name or define a more detailed statement in a Linked Document on the element.
 Drivers Drivers are the events, conditions or circumstances that motivate an enterprise to change some aspect of its goals and consequently its objectives, and potentially business activities or technical solutions.
 It is common for only the Goals and Objectives to be tabled, but understanding the Drivers is critical to understanding the high level needs (goals) articulated by the executive level stakeholders.
 Assumptions and Constraints should also be analyzed in conjunction with the Drivers to ensure the entire context for the goals is well understood.
 There are many different drivers, including: - Legal or Regulatory for example, a new law governing Credit Card Usage - Cultural or Social for example acceptance of a product in a new market - Financial and Economic for example, reduction in profit due to changes of an exchange rate for borrowed foreign capital - Organizational or Cultural for example, high staff turn-over in a particular division or business unit